NackBard/ecommerce-pipeline/README.md

 ## 🔮 Roadmap

-- [ ] **Grafana provisioning** — add `datasources/` and `dashboards/` YAML configs so the PostgreSQL datasource and Analytics dashboard load automatically on `docker-compose up` without any manual setup
+- [x] **Grafana provisioning** — add `datasources/` and `dashboards/` YAML configs so the PostgreSQL datasource and Analytics dashboard load automatically on `docker-compose up` without any manual setup ✅
 - [ ] **`mart.cohort_ltv` aggregation** — implement the Airflow task that populates the cohort LTV table (schema already exists in `init.sql`)
 - [ ] **Dead-letter queue** — route malformed or unparseable events to a separate Kafka topic instead of silently dropping them
 - [ ] **Kafka Schema Registry** — enforce Avro/JSON Schema on the `ecommerce-events` topic to prevent bad messages at the producer level